Whatyesoh/FP-Processor-Design/README.md

 | 1110 | jrs | Jump to Register| O | Branch to DR |
 | 1111 | jrs | Jump to Register and Save  | O | Save PC to VR and branch to DR|

+### Diagrams showing a high level design of the processor datapath and control unit FSM

 ![image](https://github.com/Whatyesoh/FP-Processor-Design/assets/43829957/03c4c084-83e9-4173-9d25-7232124d29c7)

 ![image](https://github.com/Whatyesoh/FP-Processor-Design/assets/43829957/d77b499a-99ed-4c5b-b41b-43ddfbf920e0)

+### Reflection on design

+1. GPUs already excell at doing efficient floating point arithmetic; however, this works as a standalone and smaller scale computer.
+2. The int/floating point and signed/unsigned bits are wasteful
+   - They could each by replaced by an extra bit of opcode which would quadruple the number of instructions I can use.
+This would still let me have signed/unsigned or int/floating point distinctions for the instructions that need it while leaving a lot of extra room for more instructions.
+I just went with the much less complex option of just having less instructions, though.
+3. Restricted to operating on R0
+   - The restriction on having to use R0 for a lot of instructions will have an impact on performance as it will take more instructions to execute simple operations.
+However, I chose to use this approach as it provides the user with many more registers.
+With my 16 bit architecture, I give the user the same amount of registers as MIPS does with a 32 bit architecture.
+This isn't a total loss in performance, though, as having more registers means the user doesn't have to rely nearly as much on loads and stores which take a large amount of time.
+Testing would be required to determine which of these options yield a better performance, but for now, I decided that I prefer having more registers.
+4. Datapath/control unit complexity
+   - I tried making the datapath less complex and as a result the control unit needs to be more complex to accomodate it.
+This decision just came down to how much effort it took to make either diagram.
+The datapath was getting crowded, so I decided to put more logic in the control unit.

+### Future work

+1. Simulating the processor
+   - My next step will be to simulate the processor using a hardware description language such as verilog so I can test my design.
+I can't actually test if diagrams are accurate yet, I just had to manually check each instruction to see if they worked.
+2. Making improvements to the design
+   - I would definitely like to add more instructions as mentioned in part 2 of my reflection to improve the performance of my processor.
+I would also like to make any more design changes that I could think of once I can test and use the processor.
+3. Test performance
+   - Once I have a working simulation, I could test the performance of my processor and compare it to other processors.
+I would mostly try to compare the performance relative to other 16 bit processors or to other processors' ability to perform floating point arithmetic.
+This could give me a good idea of how well my processor performs already and seeing how other processors perform could give me some inspiration on new improvements to add.